-Line 3 is completed.
+The Line 3 replacement is completed.

 Now help us make it the last new oil pipeline in the Midwest.

 Enbridge Energy’s route runs from Canada through Minnesota to Superior, Wisconsin, crossing land where Indigenous peoples have hunting, fishing, and gathering rights granted by the 1854 Treaty between the U.S. and Chippewa Tribes.
 Foreseeing the environmental destruction the pipeline would cause, Indigenous water protectors resisted and protested at every turn.
 In response, Enbridge deputized Minnesota police forces, leading to arrests and criminal charges against more than one thousand water protectors.
-You can support the efforts to drop the charges against the water protectors by clicking here.

-LaDuke wrote, “During the hottest summer since the Dust Bowl, Enbridge burned our rivers and wetlands with 28 separate known frac-outs of toxic chemicals, and the Minnesota Pollution Control Agency stood by and pretty much watched it all.
+“During the hottest summer since the Dust Bowl, Enbridge burned our rivers and wetlands with 28 separate known frac-outs of toxic chemicals, and the Minnesota Pollution Control Agency stood by and pretty much watched it all.
 Then it took water from municipal water supplies.
 No one has any idea when those deep aquifers will be replenished, or when Park Rapids might just run out of water.”

 One of the most egregious examples of Enbridge’s carelessness was the aquifer breach in which Enbridge willfully violated its permit to dig 8–10 feet deep.
 Instead, the company dug a trench 18 feet deep and then drove pilings 28 feet down, punching into an artesian aquifer in a wetland that relies on that groundwater.
 The Minnesota Department of Natural Resources fined Enbridge $32 million for the violation, but most of that was to pay for the aquifer repair.
 Only $40,000 was a punitive fine.
 Unfortunately, this indifference by Enbridge isn’t new, it’s similar to the landowner stories we have heard about their work here in Wisconsin.